minthemiddle/Quick-Capture/README.md

 Set path to where your daily notes live.
 Write your thought and submit via button click.
 You can also submit via `cmd+enter` (Mac)/`ctrl+enter` (Windows)
+Your input is automatically saved as a draft while you type (updates on pause).
+Drafts are restored when you reopen the app.
 Speed up app launching with with an app like Alfred or Raycast and hotkeys.

 **Screenshot**